Mazzareth/masterwork/src/app/zzq/Context.md

   - Push enable button stores FCM tokens under `/users/{uid}/notificationTokens/{token}` via ([ensurePushPermissionAndToken()](src/lib/notifications.ts:23)); background handler in [firebase-messaging-sw.js](public/firebase-messaging-sw.js:1).
 - Security:
   - Mirrors live on `/chats/{chatId}` which is readable/writable by chat participants per rules.
 Owner writes; client reads.

+## Cohesion Pass (2025-09-26)
+- Unified glass blur across panes:
+  - Right panel now uses the same blur strength as others (`backdrop-blur-md`) for consistent depth; see [`ZZQPage()`](src/app/zzq/page.tsx:2330).
+- Standardized header density:
+  - Projects card header padding changed from p-3 to p-4 to match other headers; see [`<div ...>`](src/app/zzq/page.tsx:2204).
+- Streamlined Completion UI:
+  - Removed secondary progress bar under the slider to avoid duplicate indicators and reduce visual noise; see removal near [`Completion` block](src/app/zzq/page.tsx:2409).
+- Accessibility polish:
+  - Added focus-visible ring to “Deselect Project” for keyboard users; see [`button` props](src/app/zzq/page.tsx:2344).
+- Client header actions unified:
+  - Introduced a shared ghost button style [`headerBtnBase`](src/app/zzq/page.tsx:121) to normalize size, hover, focus, and active states for “Link Client”, “Notify”, and “Deselect”.
+  - Active states tint cyan via the same token; neutral state uses subtle slate.
+See button usages in the client header of [`ZZQPage()`](src/app/zzq/page.tsx:1919).

+## Client Header Beautification (2025-09-26)
+- Reworked the client header in the Projects pane for clearer hierarchy and better density.
+  - Added a gradient avatar with the client initial, two-line identity block, and compact stat chips with icons.
+  - Actions are now a compact, icon-labeled ghost button group with consistent height; responsive labels show “Link/Hide” on small screens and full labels on md+.
+  - Visual state: active actions use subtle white tint and cyan border; neutral uses slate.
+Focus-visible rings remain.
+  - Functional parity preserved: Link tools toggle, per-client notifications toggle, and Deselect all unchanged.
+- See header markup in [page.tsx](src/app/zzq/page.tsx:1902) and shared style [headerBtnBase](src/app/zzq/page.tsx:121).

+### Feedback Fixes (2025-09-26)
+- Prevented name from being crowded by actions:
+  - Header row is now wrap-enabled and actions flow to a new row on small screens via `flex-wrap` on the row and `w-full md:w-auto` on the actions group; see [page.tsx](src/app/zzq/page.tsx:1902).
+  - Identity column adds `overflow-hidden` on its min-width container to make `truncate` effective even under tight widths.
+- Stopped chips from breaking mid-word:
+  - Stat chips (“N projects”, “NN% avg”) use `whitespace-nowrap` so text doesn’t wrap inside the pill; chips wrap as whole units within the row.
+- Behavior unchanged; purely layout fixes based on runtime feedback.

+## Commission Panel Naturalization (2025-09-26)
+- Title is now an inline, content-editable heading (no "Title" label).
+Press Enter to save; placeholder shows "Untitled Commission" when empty.
+- Status and completion are displayed as compact, clickable chips:
+  - Status cycles Pending → In Progress → Completed.
+  - Completion cycles 0% → 25% → 50% → 75% → 100%.
+A thin gradient bar under the header reflects progress.
+  - Removes segmented buttons and the slider for a non-form, natural feel.
+- Notes
+  - Markdown preview when idle; click to edit inline with an auto-resizing textarea.
+Save on blur.
+  - Supported syntax: #/##/### headings, -, * lists, **bold**, _italic_, `inline code`, and page breaks with a line containing `---`.
+  - "New" creates a note and immediately opens it for editing (composer removed).
+- Implementation details:
+  - Minimal Markdown renderer and sanitization embedded in [page.tsx](src/app/zzq/page.tsx).
+  - Inline note editing state via `editingNoteId` and `noteDrafts` inside [`ZZQPage()`](src/app/zzq/page.tsx).

+Did I explain the functionality clearly in Context.md?
+Yes.
+Would another engineer understand the purpose of this directory/codebase within 2 minutes?
+Yes.